maxrothman/scrabble_lyrics/README.md

 ####Usage:

 Open a terminal.
-Type "python".
+Type "python" and DON'T HIT ENTER.
 Drag "scrabble_lyrics.py" into the terminal, then drag your file in.
 Press "Enter" to run the script.

 See "vidalia" for an example of a file.
 The file must be plain text.
 That's it!